m-grzesiak/validation-api/README.md

 Remember that `ValidationResult` will aggregate all errors which will occurred during validation.

 ### Merging different validation results
-When you validate the different type of objects, you can merge their results and handle in one way, by invoking `concat()` method.
+When you validate different types of objects, you can merge their results and handle in one way, by invoking `concat()` method.

 ```java
 ValidationResult validationResult1 = isNotEmpty.and(startsWithL).validate("Lee");